oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/oke/1_oke_extension/1.1_Network_post_updates/readme.md

 The next Diagram shows  rounting included in the OKE Ext LZ:
 <img src="../../content/Routing_OKE_ext.png" width="1000" height="auto">

 The next steps are to add the firewall and update the corresponding routes.
-To accomplish this, we need to follow the steps outlined in the [Hub B Deployment (Light Version - No Cost)](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/hub_b/readme.md)
+To accomplish this, we need to follow the steps outlined in the [Hub A Deployment (Light Version - No Cost)](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/hub_a/readme.md)

 For demo purposes, we will deploy a dummy VM instead of a firewall.
 If needed, the steps to deploy the firewall are also provided on the previous page